 If we talk about robotics, we have already seen cooked and raw ones.
-Robot from luggage, robot they paint, robot from the kitchen (sometimes robot kitchens!), robots of all shapes and colors.
+Robot from luggage, robots they paint, robots from the kitchen (sometimes robot kitchens!), robots of all shapes and colors.
 However, most of them can generally only move one way at a time.
-We have seen robots swimmers, robot on paws, robot on wheels, robot that crawl.
+We have seen robots swimmers, robots on paws, robots on wheels, robots that crawl.
 Did you understand that this introduction was used to dispose of some internal links to the site?
 Also read the "old" posts, they are still about the future :)

 We have never seen, however, a robot capable of doing all these things together.
 At least before meeting LEONARDO.
 Leonardo is a bipedal robot capable of walking, flying and so on.
 Its design integrates both legs and wings.
 This hybrid ability makes him exceptionally agile and capable of performing complex movements.

 The Caltech, where the study was carried out, says that Leonardo, for LEO friends, is like a flying insect.
 He can easily scurry, jump, even ride a skateboard.
 Sure, its design and sudden transitions from walking to flying make an impression.
 They can even frighten some observers.
 LEO doesn't care, and uses his multi-articulated legs (with the sturdy help of propeller thrusters) to gain a good degree of control over his balance.

 The bipedal robot is just under 80 centimeters (two and a half feet) tall, and is designed to take off, sorry, "jump", even from uneven ground, stairs or other obstacles.
 To use an analogy: she walks like she's wearing a pair of high heels, but those heels are what keep this thing from going upside down.